Man arrested over suspected abduction and sexual assault of six-year-old girl

-A 35-year-old man was arrested on Tuesday in connection to the incident but was later released with no further action
+Police believe the youngster was abducted in Warne Avenue, Droylsden, Greater Manchester, at around 4pm on Wednesday.

-A 23-year-old man has been arrested on suspicion of abduction and sexual assault of a six-year-old girl in Manchester, police said.
+A man has been arrested on suspicion of the abduction and sexual assault of a six-year-old girl in Greater Manchester.

-The child was taken on Wednesday from Droylsden in Tameside into a wooded area nearby a disused railway track.
+Police believe the youngster was snatched in Warne Avenue, Droylsden, at around 4pm on Wednesday, before being led down a path towards a football field and allegedly assaulted.

-Greater Manchester Police (GMP) said the girl was “safely reunited with her family a short time later” but officers were appealing for help in tracing a man.
+She was reunited with her family a short time later and is receiving support from specialist officers.

 Register for free to continue reading